By Doug Gritzmacher

 The goal of the USAID video was to show how its efforts to connect shea butter processors in Ghana to the global marketplace has benefited and improved the quality of life of the processors, who are all women living in a patriarchal society.
 Since the video needed to be under three minutes, we suggested to USAID that a focus on one person would be the most effective storytelling method for the video.
 They agreed and tapped their staff in Africa to do an advance scout and come back with options for a subject.

 During a conference call a few weeks later we got the report.
 They had found four different woman who they thought might be a good fit.
 The third option was a woman named Rita.
 She was a leader among the women, spoke English, was engaging, and had seen major transformations her life thanks to the shea butter processing networks she helped set up.
 In short, she had everything we were looking for.
 She agreed to work with us and we moved forward with the project.

-Like I said, it is asking a lot and Rita was game for all it.
+Like I said, it is asking a lot and Rita was game for it all.

-Using Rita a prime example, we can compile a checklist of qualities to look for when selecting a focus for your video.
+Using Rita a prime example, we can compile a checklist of qualities to look for when selecting a focus for your video production.